 We went into it knowing we weren’t going to buy a timeshare and despite the “great deal”, we stuck to this.
 We were offered a one bedroom biennial timeshare at Parc Soleil for about $14,000.
 They also offered 7 bonus nights as an add-on for buying today.
 I don’t think this is necessarily a bad offer, but you do have to pay HOA fees and resort fees for certain stays so there are additional costs on top of the initial payment.
 Also, Hilton’s financing option was downright scary with an APR of 17%.
 Part of the deal was to lower it to 12%, which is still pretty scary.
 The scariest part of all was that they were having people sign up for the Hilton Honors no annual-fee card from Amex to put the initial payment on it.
 I could see people getting themselves into a pickle with these financing options…We got to see the Hilton Grand Vacations machine at work as we saw a couple signing the papers on our way out.

 Despite the crazy financing option, I do think the presentation overall was a positive experience.
 The salespeople were very nice and not at all pushy.
 If you are genuinely interested in a timeshare, I think Hilton Grand Vacations is a great option.
 For us, we are too focused on points and miles/free hotel stays to be locked into a timeshare.
-If you’re offered a stay through Hilton Grand Vacations and you don’t mind paying your way (or redeeming your way!) to the property, I definitely recommend checking out the timeshare presentation.
+If you’re offered a stay through Hilton Grand Vacations and you don’t mind paying your way (or redeeming your way!) to the property, I definitely recommend checking out a Hilton timeshare presentation.
 It’s a great way to get a free weekend getaway and if you actually want a timeshare, you may be able to get yourself a decent deal.

 Click here to check out my Hilton Grand Vacation timeshare experience in Las Vegas!